|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 While you are wearing the brace, your doctor may recommend exercises to strengthen your quadriceps muscles.
 Straight-leg raises are often prescribed.
 As time goes on, your doctor or therapist will unlock your brace.
 This will allow you to move more freely with a greater range of motion.
 You will be prescribed more strengthening exercises as you heal.

-Most people require surgery to regain the most function in their leg.
+Most people require surgery to regain knee function.
 Surgical repair reattaches the torn tendon to the kneecap.

-People who require surgery do better if the repair is performed early after the injury.
-Early repair may prevent the tendon from scarring and tightening in a shortened position.
+People who require surgery do better if the repair is performed soon after the injury.
+Early repair may prevent the tendon from scarring and tightening into a shortened position.

 New Technique.
 A recent development in patellar tendon repair is the use of suture anchors.
-Surgeons use anchors to sew the tendon to the bottom of the kneecap.
+Surgeons attach the tendon to the bone using small metal implants (called suture anchors).
 Using these anchors means that drill holes in the kneecap are not necessary.
 This is a new technique, so data is still being collected on its effectiveness.
 Most orthopaedic research on patellar tendon repair involves the direct suture repair with the drill holes in the kneecap.

 Your surgeon will discuss your need for this extra protection before your operation.
 Sometimes, surgeons make this decision for additional protection during surgery.
 It is then that they see the tendon shows more damage than expected, or the tear is more extensive.

-If your tendon has shortened too much, it will be hard to re-attach it to your kneecap.
-Your surgeon may need to add tissue to lengthen the tendon.
+If your tendon has shortened too much before surgery, it will be hard to re-attach it to your kneecap.
+Your surgeon may need to add tissue graft to lengthen the tendon.
 This sometimes involves using donated tissue (allograft).

 Tendons often shorten if more than a month has passed since your injury.
 Severe damage from the injury or underlying disease can also make the tendon too short.
 Your surgeon will discuss this additional procedure with you prior to surgery.

 Complications.
 The most common complications of patellar tendon repair include weakness and loss of motion.
 Re-tears sometimes occur, and the repaired tendon can detach from the kneecap.
-In addition, the position of your kneecap may be different after surgery.
+In addition, the position of your kneecap may be different after the procedure.

 As with any surgery, the other possible complications include infection, wound breakdown, a blood clot, or anesthesia complications.